peter-spencer/sem/README.md

 ## List of related ISI microscopes

+There's a comprehensive archive of manuals and schematics for similar ISI microscopes [here in microwiki.org](https://microwiki.org/wiki/index.php/SEM_I-O).

 The data in this repository is relevant to the following models of ISI microscopes:

 - MSM-4